edoardocattapan/ardo.github.io/_posts/2022-09-14-The-four-W's-and-one-H-of-Life.md

 The universe is you, you are here now: Life's game as a conscious experimenting experiencer is about honesty, kindness and courage.

-**Dos: Know yourself, be here now, tell the truth, be kind, be brave.**
+Do: Know yourself, be here now, tell the truth, be kind, be brave.
-Don'ts: Don't estraniate people or things, don't be lost in thoughts, don't lie, don't be evil, don't panic.
+Do not: Don't estraniate people or things, don't be lost in thoughts, don't lie, don't be evil, don't panic.

+I am here now, I face my fears with realness and grace, I tell the truth with kind words.

+Life is a gift to me.
+I am a gift to Life.